How To Draw Naruto - Easy-To-Follow Step-By-Step Guide

 Drawing Supplies I Used In This Tutorial

-I also used a black fineliner, a graphite pencil, and an eraser.
+I also used a black fineliner and a graphite pencil with an eraser.

 And I made this drawing on Canson Illustration Manga paper, which I cut in half.